 Improvements to stroke care in our region have been driven through managed networks; initially the Strategic Clinical Network which established an Operational Delivery Network in 2015.
 In 2020/21, we evolved to become an Integrated Stroke Delivery Network joining 19 others set up across England as part of the Long Term Plan.
+In 2021, we merged with the Neurorehabilitation network to become to organisation we are today.

 Work led by the network has focused on: